 As well as having obvious numerical problems, a dyscalculic may also possess a poor sense of direction, be a poor judge of distance or speed, and have trouble visualising the quantity of anything.

 Don't rush to self-diagnose or to diagnose your own child - this condition needs to be properly diagnosed by an expert, of course.

 Problems in school can also be caused by poor teaching, classroom distractions, bullying, weak eyesight, hearing problems, or simply by being bored.
 All these possibilities need to be carefully considered and investigated.

 As a junior school pupil, I dreaded maths lessons.
 Those stupid little scratches on the blackboard, usually called numbers, made no sense.
-I knew that in some way they were supposed to be related to each other and to symbolise something, but the code to crack this remained a total mystery.
+I knew that, in some way, they were supposed to be related to each other and symbolise something, but the code to crack this remained a total mystery.

 Can't Remember Numbers

 Trying to memorise multiplication tables was hopeless.
 The tens were easy, as you just stuck a zero on the end of everything.
 The elevens were easy up until you had to do more than just double the number, as in 2x11=22.
 After endless sleepless nights, I managed to memorise some of the six times tables, but I'd have to silently chant the entire thing in order to arrive at the multiplication that I needed.

 As for mental arithmetic, forget it.
 My brain responded with a total blank.